 If you've spent any time swiping thru TikTok then you've likely heard the distorted brand of baile funk that's characterised by a clash of sirens, jackhammer beats, long delays and garbled, overlayed Brazilian voices.
 That's Bruxaria, a sound that emerged from Baile do Helipa, a street party based in Heliópolis, São Paulo's biggest favela.
 More menacing and considerably more spannered than its close cousin, funk Mandelão, Bruxaria draws its energy from the auditory hallucinations - known locally as 'tuin' - caused by lança perfume, a drug made from chloroethane and perfume found everywhere throughout São Paulo's bailes.
 A little like poppers with a twist, lança perfume inspires a temporary euphoria that's enhanced by loud, shrill sounds, so the music plays into this necessity, emphasising the experience with wailing synths and blown-out drums.

-There are a few sounds that crop up in almost every track: tight delays that whirr into gaps between beats, manic laughter, pitch-fucked carnival trance synths EQed to remove any trace of low end, and chopped-to-shreds vocals, supplied by any number of Bruxaria Sound's legion of MCs.
+The same basic sounds crop up in almost every track: tight delays that whirr into gaps between beats, manic laughter, pitch-f u cked carnival trance synths EQed to remove any trace of low end, and chopped-to-shreds vocals, supplied by any number of Bruxaria’s legion of MCs.
 MC Zudo Boladão and MC Menor Douglinhas lead 'Montagem Alem Do Universo' (assembly beyond the universe), trading rhymes over compressed hardstyle kicks and synths that might be funny if they weren't so demonic.
 It's haunted house music in the best possible sense, both deliriously silly and sonically terrifying, using white noise as a weapon of saturation to drive the rhythm and force movement - "embrazar" as it's known in the bailes.
 Even at lower tempos, DJ K manages to conjure a stifling groove, stapling hoarse sine squiggles to spaced-out, minimalist kick patterns on 'To Comendo Puta De Graça' (I'm eating this bitch for free) and almost losing the beat entirely on the cosmic, Halloween-sampling 'Sequencia Terrorista Do Heliópolis'.

 If you've spent any time swiping thru TikTok then you've likely heard the distorted brand of baile funk that's characterised by a clash of sirens, jackhammer beats, long delays and garbled, overlayed Brazilian voices.
 That's Bruxaria, a sound that emerged from Baile do Helipa, a street party based in Heliópolis, São Paulo's biggest favela.
 More menacing and considerably more spannered than its close cousin, funk Mandelão, Bruxaria draws its energy from the auditory hallucinations - known locally as 'tuin' - caused by lança perfume, a drug made from chloroethane and perfume found everywhere throughout São Paulo's bailes.
 A little like poppers with a twist, lança perfume inspires a temporary euphoria that's enhanced by loud, shrill sounds, so the music plays into this necessity, emphasising the experience with wailing synths and blown-out drums.

-There are a few sounds that crop up in almost every track: tight delays that whirr into gaps between beats, manic laughter, pitch-fucked carnival trance synths EQed to remove any trace of low end, and chopped-to-shreds vocals, supplied by any number of Bruxaria Sound's legion of MCs.
+The same basic sounds crop up in almost every track: tight delays that whirr into gaps between beats, manic laughter, pitch-f u cked carnival trance synths EQed to remove any trace of low end, and chopped-to-shreds vocals, supplied by any number of Bruxaria’s legion of MCs.
 MC Zudo Boladão and MC Menor Douglinhas lead 'Montagem Alem Do Universo' (assembly beyond the universe), trading rhymes over compressed hardstyle kicks and synths that might be funny if they weren't so demonic.
 It's haunted house music in the best possible sense, both deliriously silly and sonically terrifying, using white noise as a weapon of saturation to drive the rhythm and force movement - "embrazar" as it's known in the bailes.
 Even at lower tempos, DJ K manages to conjure a stifling groove, stapling hoarse sine squiggles to spaced-out, minimalist kick patterns on 'To Comendo Puta De Graça' (I'm eating this bitch for free) and almost losing the beat entirely on the cosmic, Halloween-sampling 'Sequencia Terrorista Do Heliópolis'.

 If you've spent any time swiping thru TikTok then you've likely heard the distorted brand of baile funk that's characterised by a clash of sirens, jackhammer beats, long delays and garbled, overlayed Brazilian voices.
 That's Bruxaria, a sound that emerged from Baile do Helipa, a street party based in Heliópolis, São Paulo's biggest favela.
 More menacing and considerably more spannered than its close cousin, funk Mandelão, Bruxaria draws its energy from the auditory hallucinations - known locally as 'tuin' - caused by lança perfume, a drug made from chloroethane and perfume found everywhere throughout São Paulo's bailes.
 A little like poppers with a twist, lança perfume inspires a temporary euphoria that's enhanced by loud, shrill sounds, so the music plays into this necessity, emphasising the experience with wailing synths and blown-out drums.

-There are a few sounds that crop up in almost every track: tight delays that whirr into gaps between beats, manic laughter, pitch-fucked carnival trance synths EQed to remove any trace of low end, and chopped-to-shreds vocals, supplied by any number of Bruxaria Sound's legion of MCs.
+The same basic sounds crop up in almost every track: tight delays that whirr into gaps between beats, manic laughter, pitch-f u cked carnival trance synths EQed to remove any trace of low end, and chopped-to-shreds vocals, supplied by any number of Bruxaria’s legion of MCs.
 MC Zudo Boladão and MC Menor Douglinhas lead 'Montagem Alem Do Universo' (assembly beyond the universe), trading rhymes over compressed hardstyle kicks and synths that might be funny if they weren't so demonic.
 It's haunted house music in the best possible sense, both deliriously silly and sonically terrifying, using white noise as a weapon of saturation to drive the rhythm and force movement - "embrazar" as it's known in the bailes.
 Even at lower tempos, DJ K manages to conjure a stifling groove, stapling hoarse sine squiggles to spaced-out, minimalist kick patterns on 'To Comendo Puta De Graça' (I'm eating this bitch for free) and almost losing the beat entirely on the cosmic, Halloween-sampling 'Sequencia Terrorista Do Heliópolis'.

 Out of Stock